THANK YOU SO MUCH TO ALL OF OUR AUDITIONERS!!

-Auditions for Emma: The Musical will be held, BY VIDEO SUBMISSION ONLY.
+Auditions for Bright Star will be held, BY VIDEO SUBMISSION ONLY.
 Specific details about video submission are below.

-Emma: The Musical will be directed by Rodger Sorensen with music direction by Justin Bills.
+Bright Star will be directed by Mark Fossen, choreographed by Ashley Gardner Carlson, with music direction by Justin Bills.

 The audition form is available here.